-Mindfulness about what goes into our bodies as well as what goes on them is a pretty awesome thing.
+Mindfulness about what goes into our bodies as well as what goes on them should always be a priority.
 But what happens when we fall prey to simple ploys of brilliant marketing and great PR, especially in hair products?

-Just like there are hot and trendy ingredients (avocado, coconut oil, Argan oil), there are also those on the opposite end of the consumer perception spectrum (alcohol, sulfates) that have been, as some would say, unfairly demonized for years.
+Just like there are hot and trendy ingredients, there are also those on the opposite end of the spectrum that have been, as some would say, unfairly demonized for years.
 The concept of alcohol free hairspray, in particular, is a buzzword circling the industry for its purported non-drying benefits.
-But is alcohol really as detrimental as the public has condemned it to be? (*Resists cracking dad joke about happy hour*) Or is this just another example of alternative facts?
+But is alcohol really as detrimental as the public has condemned it to be?
+Or is this just another example of alternative facts?

 To help shed some light on this well-contested issue, we had a good chat about the pros and cons with Unilever’s head R&D expert Leon van Gorkom.
 Scroll on for the lowdown on alcohol free hairspray and whether or not it is something we should delete from our must-haves, or if it’s something to look out for on our next drugstore run: